tja/ruby-ffmpeg/README.md

 # ruby-ffmpeg

-Ruby bindings for [FFMPEG](http://ffmpeg.org) libraries.
+Ruby bindings for [Libav](http://libav.org)/[FFMPEG](http://ffmpeg.org) libraries.

 ## Summary

-*ruby-ffmpeg* is a Ruby extension for the FFMPEG set of libraries; libavformat, libavcodec, libavutil, and libswscale.
+*ruby-ffmpeg* is a Ruby extension for the Libav/FFMPEG set of libraries; libavformat, libavcodec, libavutil, and libswscale.

-In contrast to many other FFMPEG-related gems, *ruby-ffmpeg* has been implemented as a C extension that calls into FFMPEG's set of libraries and is not a wrapper around the command line version.
+In contrast to many other Libav/FFMPEG-related gems, *ruby-ffmpeg* has been implemented as a C extension that calls into Libav/FFMPEG's set of libraries and is not a wrapper around the command line version.
 This allows much tighter integration with Ruby, finer control of the decoding process, and more efficient access of the media data.
 One example of such tight integration is that *ruby-ffmpeg* works with every IO object, from files, to string buffers, and even HTTP streams.

 Some of *ruby-ffmpeg*'s main features are: